How to tackle climate change in your portfolio

-Many investors, however, are done with talk and are ready for action, seeking new ways to benefit both people and the planet.
+Many investors are seeking new ways to meet both their climate goals and financial objectives.
 According to the Morgan Stanley Institute for Sustainable Investing, 85% of the general population and 95% of Millennial investors are interested in sustainable investing—with climate issues a top priority for many of them.

-Still, a few key questions may be top of mind for those looking to make a positive social or environmental impact with their money:
+Still, a couple key questions may be top of mind for those looking to make a positive environmental impact with their money:

-The source of this Morgan Stanley article, How to tackle climate change in your portfolio, was originally published on September 21, 2020.
+The source of this article, How to Tackle Climate Change in Your Portfolio, was published on December 7, 2022.